 Serving as the Vice President of Responsible Gaming Policies and Compliance for Caesars Entertainment, she led the development, implementation and administration of the company's programs.
 She conceptualized and created first-of-its-kind training in the US, developing the role of Responsible Gaming Ambassador designed to further business practices by proactively engaging customers to promote responsible play.
 Her innovation led to the development of the industry’s first patented responsible gaming IT application that leveraged technology to improve compliance and allow for tracking and implementation of policy and regulatory mandates.
 Jennifer continues to advise Caesars Entertainment on policies and programs, most recently advising on the company’s efforts in the developing Japan market.

-Additionally, Shatley is a highly sourced speaker and advisor to a multitude of organizations, casinos, tribal councils, states and countries considering legalizing gambling within their jurisdictions.
-She has also presented at numerous responsible gaming conferences both domestically and internationally and works closely with the treatment community with academics, researchers, government bodies, problem gambling councils and gaming industry representatives.
+Dr. Shatley is a highly sought speaker and advisor to a multitude of organizations, casinos, tribal councils, states, and countries considering legalizing gambling within their jurisdictions.
+She has presented at numerous conferences both domestically and internationally and works closely with the treatment community, academics, researchers, government bodies, state councils, and gaming industry representatives.

-She currently serves as a member of the National Council on Problem Gambling and as the president for the Nevada Council on Problem Gambling and previously served on the Nevada Governor’s Advisory Committee on Problem Gambling and on the Board of Directors of the National Center for Responsible Gaming (2005 – 2014).
+In addition, she serves as President for the Nevada Council on Problem Gambling and as a member of the National Council on Problem Gambling.
+She previously served on the Nevada Governor’s Advisory Committee on Problem Gambling, serving as the Chair for the Sub-Committee on Problem Gambling Prevention, as well as serving on the board of directors of the International Center for Responsible Gaming.

-She holds a Master’s Degree in Communication from the University of Tennessee and a Bachelor’s Degree in English from Christian Brothers University.
+Jennifer holds a Doctorate of Public Policy from the University of Nevada Las Vegas, a Master’s Degree in Communication from the University of Tennessee, and a Bachelor’s Degree in English from Christian Brothers University.